 This acquisition is occurring in coordination with MCRPD, as they are selling the parcel to the City of Fort Bragg.
-As previously stated, the parcel acquisition is contemplated for a potential use of primarily water storage, so this policy may not apply to the acquisition.
-However, some of the site may eventually be used for passive or active recreation, at which time the City will coordinate with a variety of governmental agencies on the siting and development of the project(s) as required by the General Plan.
+As previously stated as the parcel acquisition is primarily for water storage, this policy may not apply to the acquisition.
+Ever the less some of the site may eventually be used for passive or active recreation, at which time the City will coordinate with a variety of governmental agencies on the siting and development of the project(s) as required by the General Plan.